 Arnold also was looking forward to playing on the volleyball team in his senior year.
 Volleyball coach Phil O’Keeffe was excited about the new addition to his team because he showed great potential and was picking up skills and the game very quickly.

 In addition to his athletic accomplishments, Arnold was a member of National Honor Society, a recipient of the Fox Chapel Area High School Athletic Department Student-Athlete Scholar Award, and was a peer helper at school.
 He also belonged to Best Buddies, where he had been an officer for the group since he was a freshman and was slated to become president of the group this year.
 Arnold also has volunteered many hours as a coach at the Shadyside Girls and Boys Club.
 It’s where Arnold first began to play basketball under the tutelage and guidance of Coach George Siford.
+You can check these guys out, to install the best basketball hoops.

 In addition to his own work ethic and determination, Arnold says he believes other reasons for his accomplishments and development were due to his many coaches, beginning with Coach Siford.